SuperOfficeDocs/superoffice-docs/user-guide/en/automation/tracing.md

 ## Edit tracings

 1. Click a trace in the **Tracing** list to open it.

 2. Click ![icon][img3] **Edit trace**.
 The **Edit trace** screen displays.

 3. Fill in the following fields:

     * **Description**: Enter a description of the trace, to make it easier to identify.
-    * **User filter**: If you want to trace the script for a specific user, select the user from the list.
+    * **User filter**: To trace the script for a specific user, select the user from the list.
     * **Trace resolution**: Enter the sampling frequency of the trace log.
         Example: Enter 1 to log every command that is executed by the script.
 Enter 5 to log every fifth command that is executed by the script.
     * **Keep traces**: Select how long the trace logs should be kept.
     * **Enabled**: Select this option to activate the trace.

 4. Click **OK** when you are done.

 <!-- Referenced links -->